JITES/weather-reporting/README.md

 ```
 docker-compose up
 ```
+- To migrate the data, mongoimport is being used if that is not install then please install it using ``` brew install mongodb/brew/mongodb-database-tools ```
 - Migrate data - run bash script to import the data ```sh ./setup/script/import.data.sh```
 - Update the data and create geoSpatial index